jadecobra/python_tdd_exercises/source/AttributeError.rst

 ----

-Solve AttributeError by defining class attributes
+Solve an AttributeError by defining class attributes
 -----------------------------------------------------

 RED: make it fail